mudassir/youtube-cacher/README.md

 # Youtube Cacher
-An Android app which allows you to download and play YouTube videos.
+An Android app that allows you to download and play YouTube videos.

 [<img src="https://f-droid.org/badge/get-it-on.png"